-Breast cancer is a disease that occurs when cells in the breast tissue change (or mutate) and keep rapidly dividing.
-These abnormal cells usually group together to form a tumor.
-A tumor can become cancerous (malignant) when such abnormally growing cells show the ability to spread to other parts of the breast, or to other areas of the body (metastasize) via the bloodstream or via the lymphatic system (a network of blood vessels and lymph nodes in the body, that helps the body in fighting infections).
+Breast cancer in the breasts occur when cells in the breast tissue mutate and rapidly divide.
+These abnormal cells form a tumor.
+A tumor can become cancerous when these abnormally growing cells spread to other parts of the breast or the body.
+The process of abnormal cells diving is called metastasis.
+Metastasis happens via the bloodstream or the lymphatic system that helps fight infections.

-Breast cancer generally begins in the lobules (milk-producing glands of the breast), or in the tube-shaped ducts that carry milk from the lobules to the nipple.
-Sometimes, breast cancer begins taking shape in the fatty and fibrous “connective tissue” within the breasts.
+It generally begins in the milk-producing glands (lobules), or in the tube-shaped ducts that carry milk from the lobules to the nipple.
+Sometimes, it begins taking shape in the fatty and fibrous connective tissue of the breasts.

 How does breast cancer occur?